 the resulting symptoms can be difficult to diagnose.

 The voltage regulator (VR1) must be fitted as shown on the silk-screen layer (with its metal fin away from the transformer).
 Depending on the application, VR1 will either be a 3.3V or a 5V device.
+5V is needed whenever the pin-saving hardware is in use.

 Soldering the leads for VR1 is likely to need more heat.